Towards Unified World Models for Visual Navigation via Memory-Augmented Planning and Foresight: Method Details

 Alg.~\ref{alg:uwm_mllm} details the inference process of UniWM, which systematically employs the hierarchical memory bank.
 The algorithm begins by initializing the intra-step memory $\mathcal{M}^{\text{intra}}_t$ and the persistent cross-step memory $\mathcal{M}^{\text{cross}}_t$ as empty sets (Line 9).
 It also defines a subset of decoder layers, $L_{\text{save}}$, from which Key-Value (KV) pairs will be extracted (Line 10).
 The main logic operates in a loop for each step $t$ from $1$ to $T$ (Line 12), divided into two substeps:

 \textbf{Action Prediction.}~At the start of each step, the intra-step memory is cleared to prevent contamination from the previous state (Line 14).
-The \texttt{ExtractKV} function (Line 5, corresponding to Eq.~\ref{eq:seg_kv}) is invoked to extract KV pairs from the current observation $\hat{o}_{t-1}$, which are then stored in $\mathcal{M}^{\text{intra}}_t$ (Lines 15-16).
-This new intra-step memory is then fused with the historical cross-step memory $\mathcal{M}^{\text{cross}}_t$ using the \texttt{Merge} function (Line 19), which encapsulates the spatio-temporal fusion logic from Eqs.~\ref{eq:sim_gate_topk}, \ref{eq:decay}, and \ref{eq:fuse}.
+The \texttt{ExtractKV} function (Line 5, corresponding to Eq.~7) is invoked to extract KV pairs from the current observation $\hat{o}_{t-1}$, which are then stored in $\mathcal{M}^{\text{intra}}_t$ (Lines 15-16).
+This new intra-step memory is then fused with the historical cross-step memory $\mathcal{M}^{\text{cross}}_t$ using the \texttt{Merge} function (Line 19), which encapsulates the spatio-temporal fusion logic from Eqs.~8,~9,~and 10.
 At the first step ($t=1$), when $\mathcal{M}^{\text{cross}}_t$ is empty, the fused memory $\tilde{\mathcal{M}}_t$ is simply the intra-step memory (Line 18).
-Finally, the model predicts the action $\hat{a}_t$ using an enhanced attention mechanism conditioned on the fused memory $\tilde{\mathcal{M}}_t$, as described in Eq.~\ref{eq:enhance_atten} (Line 21).
+Finally, the model predicts the action $\hat{a}_t$ using an enhanced attention mechanism conditioned on the fused memory $\tilde{\mathcal{M}}_t$, as described in Eq.~11 (Line 21).

 \textbf{Navigation Visualization.}~Following action prediction, the model generates the next observation $\hat{o}_t$.
 This process reuses the same fused memory $\tilde{\mathcal{M}}_t$ from the action prediction substep, ensuring contextual consistency.
 The generation is conditioned on the prior state and the newly predicted action $\hat{a}_t$ (Line 23).
-After both substeps, the intra-step memory $\mathcal{M}^{\text{intra}}_t$ is appended to the cross-step bank $\mathcal{M}^{\text{cross}}_t$, preserving the context of the current step for future predictions (Line 24).